Check My NAT — NAT Type Checker For Gaming

 Command-Line Checks for NAT Issues

-Use these quick probes to see if you are behind double NAT, confirm your public IP, and verify that a port forward is reachable from the internet.
-Replace <your-public-ip> and <forwarded-port> with your details before running.
+Use these quick probes to detect double NAT, confirm your public IP, and verify that a port forward is reachable.
+Replace <your-public-ip> and <forwarded-port> with your details.

 NAT diagnostics